P-Linux/pl_bash_functions/docs/user_guide/01_pkgfile_format.md

 !!! hint

-    If other functions or variables are absolutely needed: prefix them with 2 underscores: e.g. `__pkgtag`
+    If other functions or variables are absolutely needed: prefix them with 2 underscores: e.g. `__pkgtag` But be aware that *pl_bash_functions package* also uses a some variables with double underscore prefix.

 ## Pkgfile Information